EuropeanForestInstitute/aiphoria/README.md

 inside user home directory to directory called "aiphoria_example_scenario".<br>

 ## Advanced usage
-For the users who are already familiar using **aiphoria** the library exposes function for running scenarios by using the one-liner:
+For the users who are already familiar using **aiphoria** the package exposes function for running scenarios by using the one-liner:

 ```python